MS Nordnorge Crosses the Arctic Circle – Norway

 Tromsø itinerary 2 days

 Our cabin is equipped with a flatscreen of considerable size on which we can follow the position and route of the ship.
-Additionally, we have from our bed a phenomenal view through the window to the islands and snow-covered mountains we pass.
-To complete the Arctic setting, we can use the ‘Arctic Purée’ at disposal in the bathroom to wash our hair in – maybe at least when we cross the Arctic Circle!
+Additionally, we have from our bed a phenomenal view through the window of the islands and snow-covered mountains we pass.
+To complete the Arctic setting, we can use the ‘Arctic Purée’ at our disposal in the bathroom to wash our hair in – maybe at least when we cross the Arctic Circle!

 The changeable weather teaches us to take advantage of the good moments during the day for outdoor activities.
 When the sun appears in the afternoon, the Jacuzzis on deck 6 are popular – and ultrafast filled with passengers in bathing costumes … and hats!
 If you like, you can continue to the sauna afterwards.

 There have always been certain rituals related to crossing the polar circle.
 Polar baptism is an act for those who cross for the first time.
-To our great surprise Hurtigruten introduces quite another tradition to the passengers on the southbound voyage.
+To our great surprise, Hurtigruten introduces quite another tradition to the passengers on the southbound voyage.

 All courageous passengers can keep the special Artic Circle spoon, which each participant receives when lining up for the cod liver oil tasting – a fine souvenir from Norway!